 We established three-year financial targets at the beginning of 2010.
-These targets included achieving a compound annual revenue growth rate of 6% to 8%, and generating the following performance on various non-IFRS measures: annual operating margin of 3.5% to 4.0%, annual return on invested capital (ROIC) of greater than 20%, and annual free cash flow of between \$100 million and \$200 million.
-The achievement of these targets is primarily dependent upon the strength of the economy, the demand for our customers' products in various end markets, our revenue mix, the size of customer program bookings by end markets, and the operating margin achieved and capital deployed for the services we provide to customers.
-While we drive towards achieving our three-year financial targets, the uncertainty surrounding our volumes with RIM and their future supply chain strategy could negatively impact our ability to achieve our targets for 2012.
+These targets included achieving a compound annual revenue growth rate of 6% to 8% by the end of 2012, and generating the following performance on various non-IFRS measures: annual operating margin of 3.5% to 4.0%, annual return on invested capital (ROIC) of greater than 20%, and annual free cash flow of between \$100 million and \$200 million.
+As a result of the wind down of our manufacturing services for RIM and the challenging demand outlook, we expect our revenue growth for fiscal 2012 will be negative and that we will no longer achieve (and now withdraw) our three-year compound annual revenue growth target of 6% to 8% and our annual operating margin target of 3.5% to 4.0%.
+We expect our operating margin for the second half of 2012 will be in the range of 2.5% and 3.0%.
+Despite our lower revenue expectations for 2012, we expect to achieve our annual ROIC and annual free cash flow targets for 2012.
+Additional factors that could further negatively impact the achievement of our financial targets include the demand for our customers' products in various end markets, our revenue mix, the size and timing of customer program bookings by end markets, and the operating margin achieved and capital deployed for the services we provide to customers.
+We continue to manage our costs and capital resources in response to these changing circumstances.